kotlinguistics/IPA-Transcribers/README.md

 * Arabic (whose writing system doesn't normally record short vowels), and
 * Japanese (it's complicated, but in short the roots of words in normal text are written down with modified versions of Chinese characters called Kanji)

-I have withheld some web-scraper-based transliterators for languages like these.
+I have withheld web-scraper-based transliterators for languages like these.

 That work to transliterate those languages is not mine, and as such it would be wrong for me to provide a means for placing an undue burden on these public online services.